andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 > Notice the parentheses with the numbers in the headers?
 These are the timings for this lesson.

-Not to mention it removes doubt and bolsters confidence.
-It helps to know what we're going to say when we write down exactly what we want to say.
+Not to mention it removes doubt and bolsters confidence for the instructor.
+It helps to know what we're going to say when we write down exactly what we want to say when we want to say it.

 ## Learning Objectives (6/43)